Taking part in the activity

 We’re big Twitter fans, so if you’ve got a quick question, or one you think other teachers might also want to know the answer to, you can tweet us @IAEGMOOH.

-If an event is running, you can also contact us through the staffroom.
+If an activity is running, you can also contact us through the staffroom.

 Taking part in the activity